tylerhaugen-stanley/investment_profiler/design_doc.md

     * Need to determine file naming & location.
 Maybe through configs?

 # Extra thoughts:
+  * Even for MVP, need a way to rate limit.
+Alpha vantage free tier is 5 requests a min an 500 a day.
   * Is there a way to write directly to excel?
 Style the document even?
     * [Spreadsheet gem](https://github.com/zdavatz/spreadsheet)
       * [Guide](https://github.com/zdavatz/spreadsheet/blob/master/GUIDE.md)